 Testosterone & Oestrogen

-Both hormones support muscle maintenance and fat distribution.
-As levels decline, the body becomes more inclined to store fat and less inclined to build lean mass.
+Both hormones contribute to muscle maintenance and fat distribution.
+As their levels decline, the body tends to accumulate more fat and synthesize less lean mass.

 Growth Hormone